 An established patient came into the orthopedist to be evaluated for a knee injury.
 She fell and hurt her left knee during a game of beach volleyball.
 She was told to ice and rest her knee and given Tylenol.
-Ten days after this visit, the patient calls the office complaining of red bumps on her left side.
+Two days after this visit, the patient calls the office complaining of red bumps on her left side.
 She takes a few pictures on her cell phone and sends them to her physician through the practice’s secure patient portal.
 The doctor looks at the pictures and calls the patient back the next day.
 After a brief conversation, the doctor decides the patient may have a reaction to the sand, but she doesn’t need to come in unless the rash gets worse or she develops a fever.

 Note: It would not be appropriate to report G2010 if the patient called to discuss continued swelling of the knee.

 Virtual check-ins are going to be tough to track because they can’t be billed when a patient contacts the practice about a related problem from a visit that took place within the past seven days, or if that contact leads to a visit in the following 24 hours or “soonest available appointment.”

 Keeping track of the dates may be one of the biggest challenges for practices, mainly because the Centers for Medicare & Medicaid Services (CMS) is vague about the definition of the “soonest available appointment.”